 An appointment is not necessary, but is the only way to guarantee help from a consultant.
 If there are more students requesting help than there are consultants available, appointments will be honored before walk-in requests.
 There are a couple of ways in which students can make an appointment.
 They can come to the Writing Center (Tucker Student Center Rm 327) to make an appointment, make an appointment in Webb Connect using the “Writing Center Appointment Scheduler,” or call us at (704) 406-4393.

 We can help with a variety of writing assignments.
-We are fortunate to have interdisciplinary representation among our staff, featuring a variety of majors depending on staff specialities, including Nursing, Psychology, Journalism, English, Physical Education, Religion, and Business.
+We are fortunate to have interdisciplinary representation among our staff, featuring a variety of majors depending on staff specialties, including Nursing, Psychology, Journalism, English, Physical Education, Religion, and Business.
 Our consultants have experience writing and reading papers from a variety of disciplines and have resources available on the various styles of documentation (MLA, APA, Turabian, AMA) required by the different departments on campus.

 What Should Students Bring with Them When Visiting the Writing Center?